How can I help you?

 Getting Started with WinForms Blazor Application

-This section explains how to create and run a first WinForms Blazor App (.NET WinForms Blazor) that uses Syncfusion® Blazor components.
+This section explains how to create and run a WinForms Blazor App (.NET WinForms Blazor) that integrates Syncfusion® Blazor components.

 What is WinForms Blazor App?

-A WinForms Blazor app hosts a Blazor web app inside a Windows Forms application by using the BlazorWebView control.
-This enables a Blazor web app to integrate with desktop platform features and UI controls.
-The BlazorWebView control can be added to any form in the WinForms app and pointed to the root of the Blazor app.
-The Blazor components run in the .NET process and render the web UI to an embedded web view control.
+A WinForms Blazor app hosts a Blazor web app inside a Windows Forms Application using the BlazorWebView control.
+This enables a Blazor Web App to integrate with desktop platform features and UI controls.
+The BlazorWebView control can be added on any form in the WinForms app and pointed to the Blazor app’s root component.
+Blazor components execute in the .NET process and render their web UI into the embedded web view control.
 WinForms Blazor apps run on platforms supported by WinForms (Windows).

 Visual Studio provides the WinForms Application template to create WinForms Blazor Apps.